JodelRaccoons/JodelXposed/README.md

 2. Disable automatic Jodel updates via Play Store

 ## Features
-* Track posters within a thread
 * Spoof location
-* No blur effect over images
-* Color selection for posts
 * Disabled anti-xposed measures
+* Track posters within a thread
+* Removed blur on images
+* Color selector for posts

-* Upload custom images
+### Upload custom images
 1. Share image to JodelXposed
 2. Take picture with Jodel camera
 3. Long press the image
 4. Use Volume Down to change layout

-* Increased control over account
+### Increased control over account
 - The account id (UID) is automatically backed upp in `.jodel-settings.json`
 - The UID can be manually changed to change account
 - **PS**: Clear all Jodel app data after changing the UID

 ## Beta Features
-Currently now enabled beta features are:
+Currently enabled beta features are:

 1. Channels (follow specific hashtags, when searching for hashtags on the right side of the toolbar)
 2. Search for hashtags (in posts)